 In Moscow river transportation season never stops.
 Many enclosed and heated boats with panoramic windows and ice-breaking equipment can be found on the Moscow River.
 The boarding areas are at the pier next to Radisson Royal Hotel (also famous by its Soviet name ‘Ukraina’) and at the Gorky Park pier.

 Restaurants situated on roofs, like Time Out Bar, or White Rabbit restaurant, are the best for such a mission.
-Although you may also enjoy a splendid view on the Kremlin, Moscow’s central districts and the Moskva River from the Cathedral of Christ the Savior.
+Although you may also enjoy a splendid view of the Kremlin, Moscow’s central districts, and the Moskva River from the Cathedral of Christ the Savior.
 The entrance fee to the viewing area is about $5.
-Those that are just interested in a bird's eye panorama of Moscow can take a tour of the city’s highest view points:
+Those that are just interested in a bird's eye panorama of Moscow can take a tour of the city’s highest viewpoints:

 Ostankino tower (330 meters high): Ostankino Tower Website

 Federation tower in Moscow City business district (240 meters) Federation Tower Website